 What is Anophthalmia

-- This was initially reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.
+- This was originally reported more than 400 years ago, yet it is only recently that important reconstructive options became available.

 - Surgeries which result in anophthalmos